DHTMLGoodies/ludoDB/examples/mod_rewrite/README.md

 ###This is an example of LudoDBRequest handler using Apache mod_rewrite.
-The example will output book stored in a MySql database.
+The example will output book data stored in a MySql database.
 The database tables in this example will be created automatically.

 To make this work, you will need to enable mod_rewrite on your Apache httpd server.